moj-analytical-services/rpackage_training/README.md

 While the format of code inside a package is very similar to "normal R code", it is vital to properly reference functions that you are using from other packages.
 You must never use `library()`, `require()` or `source()` calls inside a package; instead you should use `package::function()` syntax.
+More information on why this is the case is available [here](https://r-pkgs.org/code.html#sec-code-r-landscape).
 In some instances it is better to import a function from the relevant namespace (more on this later).

 Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
-In function one we get around the use of unquoted column names by including the `.data` "pronoun".
+In the wrangle data function we get around the use of unquoted column names by including the `.data` "pronoun".

 **Exercise**
 * Have a look at the use of `package::function()` syntax in the function.